IBM/stomp/utils/README.md

 The run_all.py script specifies the baseline configuration file, and the set of scheduling policies and standard deviation factors to use in the parametric sweep in a few lines near the top of the file (just after the includes):
 ```
 CONF_FILE    = './stomp.json'
-POLICY       = ['simple_policy_ver1', 'simple_policy_ver2', 'simple_policy_ver3']
+POLICY       = ['simple_policy_ver1', 'simple_policy_ver2', 'simple_policy_ver3', 'simple_policy_ver4', 'simple_policy_ver5', 'edf', 'edf_ver5']
-STDEV_FACTOR = [0.01, 0.05, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0]  # percentages
+ARRIVE_SCALE = [0.8, 1.0, 1.2, 1.4]
 ```

-Altering these values, e.g. by adding or removing entries from the STDEV_FACTOR list, will cause the run_all.py script to run a modified parametric sweep, but will still generate all the same data, etc.
+Altering these values, e.g. by adding or removing entries from the ARRIVE_SCALE list, will cause the run_all.py script to run a modified parametric sweep, but will still generate all the same data, etc.
 __NOTE that altering the POLICY list also requires the addition of new policy files in the policies subdirectory of stomp (by the same name)__

 ## OUTPUTS